 Teen Grief Support

-Hospice supports teens to explore the impact of grief caused by death.
+Hospice supports teens aged 13-17 explore the impact of grief caused by death.
 In order to meet the immediate needs of teens Hospice may arrange one-to-one support or small group support as appropriate.
 Hospice staff may also help teens link with other community supports.

 Specialized Support Groups